JasonJPeng/MusicSearch/README.md

 ![The program starts with the top 12 most searched artists](./images/top12.png)

-Each searched artist is shown in a "card" with pictures
+Each searched artist is shown in a "card" with picture, twitter account, albums and a click to the post popular YouTube video

 <img src="./images/card.png" width=200>